Temporal progression of pathological features in an α-synuclein overexpression model of Parkinson’s disease

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Parkinson's disease (PD) is a prevalent neurodegenerative disorder affecting 1-5% of individuals over 60, with a higher incidence in men.
-It is characterized by progressive motor impairments, such as rigidity, bradykinesia, tremors, and gait disturbances.
+Parkinson’s disease (PD) is a common neurodegenerative disorder, affecting 1–5% of individuals over 60, with a higher incidence in men.
+It is clinically characterized by progressive motor impairments, including rigidity, bradykinesia, tremors, and gait disturbances.
 The neuropathological hallmark of PD is the aggregation of α-synuclein (α-syn) into Lewy bodies (LB) and neurites (LN).
-While α-syn plays essential physiological roles, its misfolding and accumulation drive neurodegeneration.
-This study investigates the temporal progression and distribution of α-syn pathology using adeno-associated viral (AAV9) vectors-mediated α-syn overexpression model in rats, analyzing disease features at one, two and four months post-injection.
-We first confirmed the neuronal specificity of α-syn overexpression, as it co-localized exclusively with tyrosine hydroxylase (TH)-positive neurons, distinctly separate from glial markers.
-Then, through behavioral assessment, immunofluorescence, stereological quantification, and optical densitometry, we observed progressive motor impairments, dopaminergic cell loss in the substantia nigra pars compacta (SNpc), and a reduction in TH+ fibers in both the striatum and the substantia nigra pars reticulata (SNpr), accompanied by increased microglial activation.
-Additionally, axonal swellings in the striatum progressively increased, correlating with reductions in striatal optical density.
-By delineating the time-dependent progression of α-syn-induced pathology, this study reinforces the model’s relevance for PD research and identifies critical time points for therapeutic interventions.
+Although α-syn plays essential physiological roles, its misfolding and accumulation drive neurodegeneration.
+In this study, we investigated the temporal progression and anatomical distribution of α-syn pathology using a bilateral adeno-associated virus serotype-9 (AAV9)-mediated α-syn overexpression model in rats.
+Disease-related features were analyzed at one, two and four months post-injection.
+Neuronal α-syn overexpression was confirmed as it co-localized predominantly with tyrosine hydroxylase (TH)-positive neurons, distinctly separate from glial markers.
+Behavioral assessment, immunofluorescence assays, stereological quantification, and optical densitometry revealed progressive motor impairments, dopaminergic neuronal loss in the substantia nigra pars compacta (SNpc), and decreased TH + fibers in the striatum and dendrites of the substantia nigra pars reticulata (SNpr).
+These changes were accompanied by increased microglial activation.
+Furthermore, axonal swellings in the striatum increased progressively over time, correlating with reductions in striatal TH optical density.
+By characterizing the temporal dynamics of α-syn-induced pathology, this study underscores the model’s relevance for PD research and highlights critical time windows for evaluating therapeutic interventions.